Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Proof of Theoretical Insight

 \section{Proof of Theoretical Insight}

 To support the claim that Peri-LN enhances the stability of training in such cases, we analyze the gradient norm in the final layer.
 For simplicity, we use RMSNorm and ReLU here.
+Here, we assume that $\gamma$, the scaling parameter used in RMSNorm, is positive, and we empirically verified that it remains strictly positive across models of all sizes during training.

 \begin{proposition} Consider the following sequence of operations:

 Then,

 where $h := \mathrm{ReLU}\left(x W^{(1)} + b^{(1)}\right)$, $\hat{p} := \mathrm{softmax}(o)$, and $y$ is the label (one-hot vector). \end{proposition}